 The paneled grid reminded me of homes in the Far East, and the corn resembled bamboo.
 This pic shows the first drawing, water wash, and over-drawing with Prismacolor regular colored pencils, Prismacolor Stix, Prismacolor watercolor pencils, and Conte Crayon pencil pastels in the upper left corner, as well as an irridescent wash in some areas to create a heat-mirage effect.
 At this point, I thought the piece was done.
 I was thinking "Prairie Heat" with the hot sun beating down on fields with grasshoppers and butterflies.

-"The Hills" annual competition and exhibition.
+I've done more work on this since, adding a layer of Dura-Lar Mylar, colored inks, and Chinese characters.
+"Fertile Fields" will be on display July 7-Aug 2 at the Pumphouse for the "The Hills" annual competition and exhibition.
 The opening reception is Thursday, July 7, 6-8 pm with a feast provided by the Farmer's Market - WOW!
 (Update: this piece was awarded an Honorable Mention in Mixed Media at the 29th Annual Foothills Art Festival at Canter's Cave near Jackson, OH!)

 Here's to experimenting and the joy of discovery!!!